Sign up now and enjoy an additional 15% cashback. Limited time only.

 Too bad.

-Over 90 providers and more than 2800 prepaid data plans are available in Morocco, giving travelers a wide variety of options to find an eSIM that fits their needs.
+Morocco offers more than 90 travel eSIM providers and over 2,800 prepaid data plans.
+This wide variety of options means travelers can easily find an eSIM that fits their needs.

 Morocco's mobile telecommunications sector is served by three primary Mobile Network Operators (MNOs):